-A tooth decay is one of the most prevalent dental problems in the US today.
+A tooth decay is one of the most prevalent dental problems in the U.S. today.
 Dental implants & Invisalign are that can help replace lost teeth and fix protrusive/unevenly spaced teeth, respectively, but there is no replacement for oral hygiene.
-If you live in Florida and are looking for the best dentist, Simply Smiles Sarasota offers some of the best cosmetic dentistry in Sarasota.
 Here is a list of the five most common teeth problems faced by Americans.

 1. Tooth Decay

 It is more commonly known as cavities or dental caries.
 It occurs when a sticky substance called plaque is allowed to stay on the teeth for too long.
 Although anyone can have cavities, children and older adults are at the most risk.

 Sarasota being a community of heavily fluoridated place, this trend is declining among children.
 However, older adults are still prone to cavities because of the protective gum tissue withering away with age.
 Dentists recommend using fluoride toothpaste and flossing every day.

 Also known as gum disease, the periodontal disease usually starts with gingivitis, which is curable.
 The plaque gives rise to a bacterial infection, which attacks the gum tissue and the tooth ligament.
 The NIDCR has estimated that 50% of all adults show signs of gingivitis.